Stephen-Gates/report-gallery/docs/interface/index.md

 ![Interface Circle Map](../assets/images/interface-circle-map.png)

-*Interface Circle Map, Applications not providing or consuming interfaces are hidden.*
+<p id="caption">Interface Circle Map, Applications not providing or consuming interfaces are hidden.</p>

 !!! tip
     You can select an application in the Interface Circle Map and then press the :fontawesome-solid-sitemap:{: .leanix }  button to automatically generate a Data Flow diagram for that application.
 [Learn more...](https://docs.leanix.net/docs/integration-architecture#use-the-interface-circle-map-to-get-a-high-level-overview)